 If someone close to you, such as a family member, friend, coworker, or neighbor, has or has had a drinking problem, Al-Anon may help.

-To help you decide if Al-Anon could help you, we offer three simple self-assessment quizzes:
+To help you decide if Al-Anon could help you, we offer two simple self-assessment quizzes:

 For adults who have been affected by someone else’s alcoholism